arduino/docs-content/content/hardware/10.mega/shields/giga-display-shield/tutorials/12.emwin-guide/content.md

 [Grid layout infographic]()

-This is how it would look to use emWin to create a 2x2 grid layout:
+This is how it would look to use emWin to create a 2x2 grid layout inside the main window:

 **Full Example**
 ```arduino